lizhophardt/CFP-Funding-Tool/README.md

 - Check the [`docs/`](docs/) directory for detailed guides
 - Review the API documentation for endpoint details
 - Run security validation scripts for troubleshooting
-- Open an issue for bugs or feature requests
+- Open an issue for bugs or feature requests# Force Railway redeploy